prometheus/prometheus/docs/querying/basics.md

 This modifier is disabled by default since it breaks the invariant that PromQL does not look ahead of the evaluation time for samples.
 It can be enabled by setting `--enable-feature=promql-at-modifier` flag.
-See [disabled features](../disabled_features.md) for more about this flag.
+See [disabled features](../disabled_features.md) for more details about this flag.

-Additionally, `start()` and `end()` can also be used as values for the `@` modifier.
+Additionally, `start()` and `end()` can also be used as values for the `@` modifier as special values.

-For a range query, their values are the start and end of the range query respectively and remain the same for all steps.
+For a range query, they resolve to the start and end of the range query respectively and remain the same for all steps.

 For an instant query, `start()` and `end()` both resolve to the evaluation time.